fidelis-eng/simple-movie-app/README.md

 # Simple Movie App

 Implement a simple Web based Movie App with the requirements below:
 1. Example is given in movies.json.
 Design and implement a Django app for this data using Django models and sqlitedb.
-Demonstrate your understanding with Django queryset.
 2. Develop Movie Listing Page
 3. Develop Movie Detail Page
 4. Develop Javascript search bar which filters movies listed on the Movie Listing Page based on their names